AI vendor lock-in: model APIs, embeddings, vector stores and eval data

 The deeper problem is that lock-in happens at every layer of an AI system: the embedding provider, the vector database, the prompt formats, the evaluation data, the log schemas, and the observability setup.
 Each layer adds switching cost, and the sum of those costs can make leaving impractical even when the model provider is no longer the best option.

 Model API lock-in is real but manageable.
 The harder lock-in comes from embeddings (which tie you to a provider’s vector space), evaluation data (which is specific to one model’s behaviour), and observability schemas (which do not export cleanly).
 Mitigate by using abstraction layers, portable data formats, and eval frameworks that work across providers.
+Test against at least two providers from the start so the integration path exists before you need it.

 The lock-in layers